 Fellows care for athletes of all levels, high school through professional teams, in various training rooms throughout the year.
 A team approach to athletic care is emphasized, highlighting the essential aspects of clear communication between physicians, athletic trainers, parents and family, and coaches.

-Fellows work closely with their surgical colleagues often sharing many coverages as well as didactic experiences.
+Fellows work closely with their surgical colleagues, often sharing many coverages and didactic experiences.
 Fellows will also work closely with the athletic training staff to triage orthopaedic injuries and provide medical coverage for the athletes at the various levels of competition

 Didactics and conferences

 Historically, the PCSM fellows have been involved in the planning and medical coverage of one to two local endurance events.
-The specific events change annually but ranges from marathons to Ironman Competitions to Spartan Races.
+The events change annually, from marathons to Ironman Competitions to Spartan Races.
 Fellows will also participate in the coverage of various NCAA and ACC tournaments and events throughout the year as they might occur.

 Fellows are expected to present lectures throughout the year to various audiences, including primary care physicians and staff, sports medicine/orthopaedic attendings, and the community.
 PCSM fellows are responsible for giving one lecture on a topic of choice at the group Friday morning conference “Grand Rounds” throughout the year.
-We also strive to offer 1-2 basic MSK lectures to primary care and emergency medicine residents each year, in an effort to build the “lecture repertoire” for fellows.
-Fellows are always encouraged to present at the national level, including the annual AMSSM and Southeastern ACSM meetings.
+We also strive to offer 1-2 introductory MSK lectures to primary care and emergency medicine residents each year to build the “lecture repertoire” for fellows.
+Fellows are always encouraged to present nationally, including the annual AMSSM and Southeastern ACSM meetings.

 Research and publications

 Fellows are required to finish one research project.
 Typically, opportunities to write and publish are available during the fellowship year.
-Fellows are broadly required to finish one research project throughout the course of the year.
+Fellows are broadly required to finish one research project throughout the year.
 While this may sound daunting to some, the institutional support is second to none, with dedicated research faculty helping arrange the logistics of any idea a fellow might have.
-Projects can be as simple or as complicated as each fellow desires, with the goal being to produce something significant for each fellow to add to their CV.
+Projects can be as simple or complicated as each fellow desires, aiming to produce something significant to add to their CV.
 Each fellow should complete the fellowship with a comfort level understanding of how to pursue the processes of high-quality MSK research should they be interested down the road.

 - Training room/call

-There is no formal call for fellows, however, fellows should be available to attendings and athletic trainers, particularly for direct patient care.
-The 80-hour work week and mandatory 24-hour "off-call" periods will be strictly enforced by the program director.
+There is no formal call for fellows; however, fellows should be available to attendings and athletic trainers, particularly for direct patient care.
+The program director will strictly enforce the 80-hour work week and mandatory 24-hour "off-call" periods.

 Duke training rooms are held two evenings per week (each often lasting 30-60 minutes), and are divided amongst the three fellows.